 Ski Rentals, Lesson Sign-up

-Ski Rentals and sign up will take place from 10 am to noon on Saturday, November 9 at 1523 Knight Street, Helena.
-Thanks to Dave and Kathryn Tuss for hosting at their garage this year; Lewis & Clark Library’s meeting room was unavailable due to remodeling.
+Ski Rentals and sign up will take will be 10 am to noon on Saturday, November 6 at 1523 Knight Street, Helena.
+Thanks to Dave and Kathryn Tuss for hosting at their garage agin this year.
+Rentals will be in an outdoor setting, social distancing and masks are strongly encouraged.

-Ski lessons will be at 10 am, Saturday 1/4, 1/11, 1/25, 2/1, and 2/8.
+Ski lessons will be at 10 am, Saturday 1/8, 1/22, 1/29, 2/5, and 2/12.
 Lessons will be at either the Bill Roberts Golf Course or MacDonald Pass, depending on snow and weather conditions.
-A weekly update will be posted to the website and email on Fridays.
+We will provide more details when the time gets closer.

 For More Information